IceDragoon064/MH_Weapon_Roulette_Angular_and_Springboot/README.md

 This process will repeat until a new weapon has been chosen.
 _____
+Level 3 - Local cache

+For every roll, the frontend will update the information and save/update to a local cache.

+The user should be able to refresh the window and have their roll count the same before refreshing.
+_____
-Level 3 - User authentication
+Level 4 - User authentication

 At this level, basic user login, logout, and registration on the frontend will be implemented.